-Controls whether the Client-FTP negotiates for VMS file structure with the FTP server when opening a connection.
+Controls whether the the FTP client negotiates for VMS file structure with the FTP server when opening a connection.
 The default is SET VMS, where the client negotiates with the server to use File Descriptor Language (FDL) information.

-Client-FTP first queries if the server supports VMS file transfer mode.
-If not, it queries for VMS Plus file transfer mode, such as with HP's TCP/IP Services for OpenVMS (UCX) server.
+The FTP client first queries if the server supports VMS file transfer mode.
+If not, it queries for VMS Plus file transfer mode, such as with the TCP/IP Services for OpenVMS (UCX) server.